Truth Commission for El Salvador: Civil war

-By late 1979, tensions once again rose in El Salvador, with the government of General Carlos Romero committing various human rights abuses, leading Roman Catholic clergymen to speak out against the injustices.
-In October 1979 Romero was ousted in yet another military coup.
-The coup compounded with the assassination of Archbishop Óscar Romero was ultimately the tipping point, marking the beginning of civil war.
+By late 1979, tensions once again rose in El Salvador, with the government of General Carlos Humberto Romero committing various human rights abuses, leading Catholic clergymen to speak out against the injustices.
+In October 1979, Carlos Humberto Romero was ousted in a military coup.
+The coup compounded with the assassination of Óscar Romero was ultimately the tipping point, marking the beginning of civil war.

 In late 1980 the United States began to show an increasing interest in Salvadoran affairs, fearing the country was susceptible to Communist control leading to "another Nicaragua" situation.
 The United States government continued to finance the war in El Salvador throughout the 1980s, providing approximately $4.5 billion in military and other aid.
 The United States provided elite training and organization, sophisticated weaponry, and helicopters to the Salvadoran military.
 According to Benjamin Schwarz, America's involvement in El Salvador was the most "prolonged and expensive military endeavour in the period between the Vietnam War and the Persian Gulf conflict".

-In September 1981, Roberto D'Aubuisson formed a new right-wing political party, known as the Nationalist Republican Alliance (Arena), to combat the FMLN.
+In September 1981, Roberto D'Aubuisson formed a new right-wing political party, known as the Nationalist Republican Alliance (ARENA), to combat the FMLN.
 One of the most violent markers of the civil war was the El Mozote massacre, in which nearly 1,000 civilians were killed during a military counterinsurgency operation.
 The decade would continue to see violent clashes between the opposing parties.

-The presidential election of 1989 saw the victory of Arena candidate Alfredo Cristiani, who continued to enforce severe offences against the FMLN.
+The presidential election of 1989 saw the victory of ARENA candidate Alfredo Cristiani, who continued to enforce severe offences against the FMLN.
 In November 1989 the FMLN organized a major offensive against multiple urban cities, including the capital city.
 The military was taken by surprise and had to fight vehemently for weeks before the guerrillas were forced to retreat.
 The battle employed egregious indiscriminate violence throughout San Salvador, leading to one of 16 November 1989 murder of six Jesuit priests and two women were executed by soldiers who entered their residence under the pretense that they were aiding leftist fighters.
 The massacre garnered widespread international coverage of the atrocities in El Salvador, urging pressure for negotiations between the conflicting sides.
 By the conclusion of the war in 1992, an estimated 75,000 Salvadorans had been killed.